healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 **Things We Like**

 *   Glass spout
-*   Stainless steel inner lid
+*   Stainless steel under lid
-*   Large and unobstructed opening
+*   Large opening
 *   Quiet when boiling
 *   Easy to use
 *   Light weight